temporalio/sdk-python/README.md

 encoding as JSON.
 Since Python is a dynamic language, when decoding via [`json.load`](https://docs.python.org/3/library/json.html#json.load), the type is not known at runtime so, for example, a JSON object will be a `dict`.
-As a special case, if the parameter type hint is a data class for a JSON payload, it is decoded into an instance of that data class.
+As a special case, if the parameter type hint is a data class for a JSON payload, it is decoded into an instance of that data class (properly recursing into child data classes).

 ### Activities